EmmanuelOmoiya/MicroBlog-Umoja3/README.md

 ---

-<p align="center"> A micro blogging service that lets members to publish posts and subscribe to their favorite topics
+<p align="center"> A micro blogging service that lets members to publish posts and subscribe to their favorite topics.
     <br>
 </p>